 c:\wconnect classes* - VFP source and direct support files for the framework (required for development) Web - HTML sample pages Templates* - Templates for new Web projects and various generators Tools - several useful support tools and classes VisualStudio - Visual Studio Addin and Page Templates Samples - VFP source for the demos that ship with WWWC

 If you plan on using IIS, make sure IIS is installed and configured before you run the Setup program.
 You also have to be an administrator is you plan on using IIS.
-For IIS setup please see the IIS Configuration topic.
+IIS Configuration topic

-In lieu of full IIS, you can also use IIS Express which is a small, local Web Server that doesn't require extensive configuration or admin rights.
-If you go this route choose IIS Express during configuration.
+In lieu of full IIS, you can also use IIS Express or the Web Connection Web Server which are small, local Web Servers that doesn't require extensive configuration or admin rights.
+If you go this route choose IIS Express or Web Connection Web Server during configuration.
+Both servers have installation requirements.
+IIS Express Configuraton, Web Connection Web Server Configuration

 If something goes wrong during installation and your server won't work you can look at the Setup Troubleshooting topic, which describes a number of problem scenarios and attempts to take you through them.
 If these don't work for you you should post a message on the message board at http://www.west-wind.com/wwThreads/.